How to Choose the Right Credit Cards for You

 For example, let's say you live near a JetBlue hub and you like their domestic options, as well as their direct flights to Mexico, Costa Rica, and the Caribbean.
 You may consider a co-branded JetBlue card.

 Or let's say you live near a huge Delta hub.
-In that case, you may want to apply for both a co-branded Delta card (from American Express, a CreditDonkey partner) and an AMEX Membership Rewards card that allows you to transfer points to Delta.
+In that case, you may want to apply for both a co-branded Delta card and an AMEX Membership Rewards card that allows you to transfer points to Delta.

 But we generally only recommend applying for airline co-branded cards if you fly with it often.
 Otherwise, transferable cards will give you more flexibility.